Katie Higgins Flute Teacher Newcastle NSW

 Students as young as four years old can start learning the flute.

 Light instruments with a curved head joint are available for purchase or hire for this age group.
 The Suzuki method is best for beginners, as it relies on a 'Mother Tongue' approach to learning.
-(Please see link below) If students start at an early age they are able to enjoy playing in groups and progress much faster than an older student.
+(Please see link below)

 What do I need to start?